Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 d) File with this name doesn't exist

 ---
-30. Which coding style guides are most popular? (мультивыбор)
+30. Which coding style guides are most popular?

 `a) Airbnb`
 `b) Netflix`